- PlushCare

 Taken to control manic or hypomanic episodes.

-mood stabilizers - taken to control manic or hypomanic episodes.
+Mood stabilizers - taken to control manic or hypomanic episodes.
 Examples of mood stabilizers are Lamotrigine (Lamictal) and lithium (Eskalith)

 Antidepressants